QA Strategy

 UAT should be performed by people who represent the actual end users — not by developers or QA engineers.

-End users: Actual users of the application who will use it daily in production.
-Their testing is grounded in real workflows and real expectations.
+End users: Actual users who will use the application daily in production.
+Their testing is grounded in real workflows and expectations.

 Client representatives: For client-facing projects, the client or their designated testers perform UAT to confirm the deliverable meets contractual requirements.